GarudaX (GRDX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GarudaX Historical Price

-According to the latest data gathered on GarudaX live price page, the current price of GarudaX is 0.004285USD.
+According to the latest data gathered on GarudaX live price page, the current price of GarudaX is 0.003865USD.
 The circulating supply of GarudaX(GRDX) is

 In the past 24 hours, GarudaX has shown a price movement of